kiwix/seeder/README.md

 ❯ chmod +x /usr/local/bin/seeder-start-restart
 ```

 That's it.
+You can now start it as show above (`seeder-start-restart`).

 If you created the config file in a different place, edit the helper script to load it properly.

 ### Standalone binary

 > [!IMPORTANT]
 > Standalone version requires you to run and configure qBittorrent yourself (see below)

 Simply download and invoke it